April Phillips: Singing

 Phillips also released an album of her own original pop songs called "Tempting Fate" and appears on a collaborative Nat King Cole tribute CD "Unforgettable".

+Phillips performs with the bands "The Retro Pack" and jazz and blues band "April's Fools".

 Production

 Phillips' production company, Godiva Productions Limited, has produced various musical stage shows including the jazz play Blue Eyes and the Nat King Cole tribute show Unforgettable.
-More recently she produced the musical shows The Glory of Gershwin for the 2016 Wellington Jazz Festival and The Retro Pack jazz revue.
+More recently she produced the musical shows The Glory of Gershwin for the 2016 Wellington Jazz Festival and The Retro Pack jazz revue at Wellington's Circa Theatre and at jazz festivals and clubs.
 In 2022, she was co-producer of the musical stage show "Let's Talk About Me!" which is now touring New Zealand.
-She was co-producer on the short films Utu Pihikete and Letter For Hope and executive producer of the films "R.E.M." and "The Last Man on Earth".
+She was co-producer on the short films Utu Pihikete, Letter For Hope and The Odds and executive producer of the films "R.E.M." and "The Last Man on Earth".
 These films have received official selections at numerous US film festivals and won awards.
-In 2023, she was the co-producer of the feature film "Blind Panic".
+She is a co-producer of the feature film "Blind Panic" which is due for release in 2025.